razagna/Accelerated-Cpp/Chapter 00/README.md

 The shortest valid program is one that consists of the declaration of a `main` function followed by empty curly braces.
 It can be viewed in [q09](q09.cpp).

 #### Q0-10.
 Rewrite the Hello, world! program so that a newline occurs everywhere that whitespace is allowed in the program.
-For the most part, this has no effect on the program since semicolons and curly braces are used to indicate scope in C++.
-This only becomes an issue when used to separate;
+For the most part, this has no effect on the program since C++ programs are free form.
+This only becomes an issue when used to separate:
 - an `#include` from the name of the file or library it's including
 - portions of a single string literal
-- double operators like `::` or `<<`
+- comments using `//`
 The example program can be found in [q10](q10.cpp).